Student Guidance & How to Enrol Q&A

 What if I change my mind after paying either the deposit or for the whole course?

-You can cancel within 10 days of the receipt of the study material supplied and will receive a refund of the full amount paid, less the sum of £150 to cover administration costs and study materials.
+If you cancel within 14 days after paying the deposit or full amount for the course but before receiving the course material, you can get a full refund of the amount paid less £50 for administration costs.
+You can also cancel within 10 days of the receipt of the study material supplied and will receive a refund of the full amount paid, less the sum of £150 to cover administration costs and study materials.
 No refunds will be made in any other circumstances.

 What should I do once I have received the Course Material?